-We have two Vasectomy Centers including Seattle and Issaquah, all within easy driving distance of either Bellevue, Redmond, Renton, Sammamish, Everett, Snohomish or Tacoma!
+We have three Vasectomy Centers including Seattle, Shoreline and Issaquah, all within easy driving distance of either Bellevue, Redmond, Renton, Sammamish, Everett, Snohomish or Tacoma!

-We invite you to make an appointment with one of our Board Certified Urologists for a consultation on Friday evening after work.
+We invite you to make an appointment with one of our Board Certified Doctors for a consultation on Friday evening after work.
 Your partner is welcome and encouraged to come.